tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 > K: the input key-derivation key.
 In this document this is the shared secret outputted from the kemEncaps() or kemDecaps() functions.

 > X: the context.
 In case of JOSE, it will carry the JOSE context specific data defined in Section 4.6.2 of {{RFC7518}}.
-In case of COSE, the fixedInfo parameter will carry the COSE context structure defined in Section 5.2 of {{!RFC9053}}.
+In case of COSE, it will carry the COSE context structure defined in Section 5.2 of {{!RFC9053}}.

 > L: the output length, in bits.